4 - 8

 Within the city and county of Durham, Holston Meadows subdivision is a 54-unit townhome community along Horton Road, just east of Guess Road and west of N. Duke Street.
 With street addresses of Holston Drive, Red Ash Circle and Marne Avenue, the community association was incorporated in 2001, and the homes were built in the early to mid-2000's.
 27 duplexes compose the 54 homes in Holston Meadows, and the zip code is 27704.

 Quarterly board meetings are held by the community’s three-person board of directors.
-The last Annual Members Meeting took place on Thursday, December 29th, 2016 at the North Regional Durham Library located at 221 Milton Road.
+The last Annual Members Meeting took place on Thursday, November 15th, 2017 at Durham Public Schools Staff Development Center, 2107 Hillandale Road, Durham.
 At each annual meeting, one board-members’ 3-year term expires and elections are held.
 The new board of directors then determines who will fill the positions of President, VP, Secretary and Treasurer.
 Meetings are open to all members who wish to attend, however, advance notice of at least 24 hours is required to ensure sufficient meeting space.
-Future meetings are scheduled as follows:
+2018 meetings will be scheduled soon.

 As a reminder, the association is NOT responsible for exterior repairs or maintenance to the townhomes.
 While a 2015 inspection indicated the community’s roofs to be in good condition, owners should remember to save for such future expenses, like a roof replacement, which would cost approximately $4,500 to $6,000 (per individual townhome) in today’s dollars.
 While the roof may not need to be fully replaced until it is 25+ years old, keep in mind that your roof should be inspected by a professional roofer every couple of years to prevent leaks.
 Some of the most common problems with asphalt shingle roofs are nail pops, wind or hail damage, cracked vent boots, cracked shingles, etc. Due to year-round sunshine, the south-facing sides of a roof will age faster than the north-facing sides, and particular attention should be paid to those areas.